How to Learn Spanish Fast in 2025

 We focus on getting you from zero to conversationally fluent, so you can:

 It’s really unlimited, no caveats.
 Hours are 6am to midnight Eastern US time.
-There are over a hundred teachers to choose from (you get to schedule yourself over our platform).
+There are hundreds of teachers to choose from (you get to schedule yourself over our platform).
 The curriculum is optimized for becoming conversational fast – in fact, it’s a honed version of what I used for my Spanish in a Month documentary.

 Your first week is just $1.
 And we have a negative-risk guarantee: if at any point in the first 35 days, you don’t absolutely LOVE BaseLang, we’ll give you a full refund plus $20 extra for wasting your time.

-If you’re serious about learning Spanish in 2024, it’s a no brainer.
+If you’re serious about learning Spanish in 2025, it’s a no-brainer.

 In fact, you only need to take 2 hours of class a week to make BaseLang more affordable than paying for an online tutor (who doesn’t come with the other benefits of BaseLang).
 Many of our students take that every day.